LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/livepersons-conversational-commerce-platform.md

 ### Agent tools to manage conversations at scale

-Offering a agent and manager workspace for contact centers to monitor and support messaging conversations, the Conversation Manager is the only platform that allows a bot and human agent to “tango” to manage the same conversation.
-Smart Capacity, Meaningful Connection Score (MCS), queue prioritization, and other proprietary LivePerson, along with world-class routing, metrics and KPIs gives brands the power to manage messaging conversations at scale.
+Offering a [agent and manager workspace](agent-manager-workspace-agent-tools-for-messaging-introduction-to-agents:-working-with-asynchronous-messaging.html) for contact centers to monitor and support messaging conversations, the Conversation Manager is the only platform that allows a bot and human agent to “tango” to manage the same conversation.
+[Smart Capacity](contact-center-management-messaging-operations-smart-capacity-overview.html), [Meaningful Connection Score (MCS)](data-reporting-meaningful-connection-score-(MCS)-meaningful-connection-score-(MCS)-overview.html), [queue prioritization](contact-center-management-messaging-operations-queue-management-queue-prioritization-overview.html), and other proprietary LivePerson, along with world-class routing, [metrics and KPIs](contact-center-management-messaging-operations-benchmarks-to-measure-messaging-success.html) gives brands the power to manage messaging conversations at scale.

 The Conversation Manager enables brands to connect to popular messaging services and voice assistants, along with a brand's own apps, website, and phone systems.
 It also integrates the myriad backend systems necessary to fulfill customer intentions, like order status updates or reservation changes.